 - Store jewelry, hair accessories, and small adornments in a secure location.
 Avoid using or wearing these items around infants and young children.

 - Store medications in child-resistant containers and keep them out of children's reach.
-Never take medications in front of children, as they might mimic the behavior.
+Never take medications in front of children, as they mimic the behavior.

 - Empty pockets and bags when children are around to prevent them from accessing coins, keys, or other small objects.